vuo/vuo/node/vuo.motion/descriptions/vuo.motion.smooth.duration.md

    - `Duration` — How long the smooth movement should take, based on the values coming into the `Time` port.
    - `Curve` — The shape of the smoothing curve.
    - `Easing` — Which part of the smoothing curve is shallow.
+   - `Reached Target` — Outputs an event when the transition has reached the target and stopped moving.